fatih462/Scientific_computing/README.md

   - Methods for measuring the performance of these operations and determining machine epsilon — the smallest difference a computer can distinguish between two numbers.

 - **02: Solving Linear Systems and Tomographic Reconstruction**
-  - Solutions for systems of linear equations using techniques like Gaussian elimination and Cholesky decomposition, implemented without specific NumPy utilities.
+  - Solutions for systems of linear equations using techniques like Gaussian elimination and Cholesky decomposition, implemented without specific NumPy functions.
   - Functions for setting up and solving tomographic reconstruction problems, enabling image creation from measurement data.

 - **03: Principal Component Analysis (PCA) and Face Recognition**